agusabdulrahman/Go-Rest-API-Product/README.md

 # Go-Rest-API-Product Using Gin

-## REST API for Product entity with feature:
+## REST API for Product with feature:

 - Create, Read, Update, Delete
 - Filtering